zbalkan/PANhunt/README.md

   -q                No terminal output (default: False)
 ```

-Simply running it with no arguments will search the C:\ drive for documents containing PANs, and output to panhunt_<timestamp>.txt.
+Simply running it with no arguments will search the `C:\` drive on Windows and filesystem under `/` on Linux, for documents containing PANs, and output to panhunt_<timestamp>.txt.

 ## Example Output